Skip to content

 Before heading up to the roof or ladder, make sure you have the right tools.

-• Tools Required: A tape measure, notebook, pen, and heavy-duty work gloves (terra cotta tiles and masonry can be sharp around the edges).
+• Tools Required: A tape measure, notebook, pen, and heavy-duty work gloves (terra cotta, clay tiles and masonry can be sharp around the edges).

 • Safety Warning: Always exercise extreme caution when working on a roof.
 Ensure your ladder is properly secured on flat ground, wear slip-resistant shoes, and avoid going up if the roof is wet, icy, or excessively steep.
 If you are uncomfortable with heights, hire a local chimney sweep to get the measurements for you.